On reconstructing parts of quantum theory from two relates maximal conceptual variables: The epistemic interpretation

 A maximally accessible variable $\theta^a$ admits values $u_j^a$ that are single eigenvalues of the operator $A^a$, uniquely determined from $\theta^a$.
 Let $|a;j\rangle$ be the eigenvector associated with this eigenvalue.
 Then $|a;j\rangle$ can be connected to the question `What is the value of $\theta^a$?' together with the sharp answer `$\theta^a =u_j^a$'.

 A general ket vector $|v\rangle\in\mathcal{H}$ is always an eigenvector of \emph{some} operator associated with a conceptual variable.
-It is natural to conjecture that this operator always can be selected in such a way that the accessible variable is maximally accessible.
+It is natural to conjecture that this operator at least in some cases can be selected in such a way that the accessible variable is maximally accessible.
+(For the general problem, see [4].)
 Then $|v\rangle$ is in a natural way associated with a question-and-answer pair.
-It is of interest that H\"{o}hn and Wever [11] recently derived quantum theory for sets of qubits from such question-and-answer pairs; compare also the present derivation.
+It is of interest that H\"{o}hn and Wever [18] recently derived quantum theory for sets of qubits from such question-and-answer pairs; compare also the present derivation.
 Note that the interpretation implied by such derivations is relevant for both the preparation phase and the measurement phase of a physical system.

 One may also consider linear combinations of ket vectors from this point of view.
 Let the maximally accessible variable $\theta^b$ admits values $u_i^b$ that are single eigenvalues of the operator $A^b$, uniquely determined from $\theta^b$.
 Let $|b;i\rangle$ be the eigenvector associated with this eigenvalue.
 Then one can write